Teaching lab practicals

 The course content should tie in with your teaching duties at Wageningen University:

-• You will be working on your own laboratory practical, so you must bring a course guide and know your own role and responsibilities within the course.
+- You will be working on your own laboratory practical, so you need to bring a course guide and know your own role and responsibilities within the course.
+If you do not have a current active role in a laboratory practical, this might pose a challenge for you and might require a bit of extra work to get the information you need or to execute some of the activities in the course.

 Certificate